Digital Transformation for SMEs

 With customers expecting ever more variants of a product, the lot sizes are constantly being reduced.
-To ensure the cost-efficient production of such small series and individual orders, engineering and production need to cooperate very closely.
+To ensure the cost-effeicient production of such small series and individual orders, engineering and production need to cooperate very closely.
 Here comes the proALPHA Product Configurator into play, which is interconnected with the ERP system.

 Flexible Production Planning

 A realistic overall plan not only includes all resources from humans to machines, it also needs to be extremely flexible so it can be adjusted to new situations.
 In the networked factory, these adjustments can be implemented in real time.
 Modern sensor systems provide the database for this, optionally even at intervals of just a few seconds. proALPHA ERP translates these data into information relevant to your business.
 This enables you to constantly optimize delivery dates and cycle times in production planning.

 Rigid maintenance models are becoming a thing of the past.
 With predictive maintenance, action is only taken when it is necessary.
 This bears a number of advantages.
 Standstills in production can be avoided just like superfluous maintenance work.
 This requires intelligent algorithms that analyze the data supplied by the sensor network.
 Here comes the ERP system into play.
 It automatically creates maintenance schedules and coordinates appointments and invoicing.